daveschumaker/scss-away/README.md

 3. Add or update any tests related to changes you've made.
 4. Send a pull request.

 Write a detailed comment and state your changes when creating the PR.
-Try to match existing code style and comments..
+Try to match existing code style and comments.

 Contributions are much appreciated!

 ## TODO / Wishlist

-* Add ability to provide optional folder where `css` or `scss` files may be located (i.e., if they're kept in a separate directory rather than in the same directory as the components).
-* Provide ability to load some sort of exclusion list so certain class names, ids or maybe even files can be ignored.
+* Ability to load some sort of exclusion list so certain class names (e.g., class names for icon fonts), ids or maybe even entire files can be ignored.
+* Create an MD5 hash of each rule so we can check if duplicate rulesets are being used in project.
+* More optional flags (e.g., ability to analyze `.html` files instead of just `.js` or `.jsx`.
+* Option to auto-delete orphaned rules (oh, dear God)?
 * More robust tests and examples, especially for `appUtils.js`.
-* Add ability to check other stylesheet filetypes (right now, it only looks for stylesheets with an extension of `scss`).

 ## Changelog

+* v0.3.0
+	* Add `--css` flag to look for stylesheets in a different location and ability to exclude certain files.
 * v0.2.1
 	* Fix wrongly named bin property in `package.json`
 * v0.2.0
 	* Add ability to check html component for orphaned attributes not found in its corresponding scss file.
 * v0.1.0
 	* Initial release